MechatronicBeing/resources-recreations-games-role-playing/texts/Phil-Reed/4cSystemSuperheroRoleplayinglibreEdition/MD-convert/readme.md

 So you need a "Potion of Intellect" but there isn't one listed.
 No problem, you're a smart player.
 Just grab the "Potion of Strength," change the name and affected Primary Trait, and you're done.
 One "Potion of Intellect" ready for action.

-You can even use this trick for potions based on powers\!
+You can even use this trick for potions based on powers!

 ### Lesser and Greater Potions